 An unscheduled draft is made by writing your post and clicking ‘Save as draft’ in the composer.
 It will appear in the draft section, where you always have on overview of both pending drafts and scheduled drafts.
 If you want to use drafts to capture your thoughts and ideas for future publishing, simply assign them to yourself.

-Another cool feature is creating a draft for multiple channels at once, even across Facebook, Twitter, LinkedIn, and Google+.
+Another cool feature is creating a draft for multiple channels at once.
 The only thing you need to do is to write your draft, select channels you want to target, and ‘Save as draft’.
 This way, the draft will be split into multiple independent drafts that the content creator of the specific channels can adjust to fit their audience.
 An example could be an enterprise organization making a global product release.
 They would schedule a draft in English for all the local channels to translate and publish in multiple languages on the very same day.